 Put all workbooks in the same directory.

-Execute the compiled Jar package as local web service, both function points can be run and executed.
+Execute the compiled Jar package as a local web service, both function points can be run and executed.

 Workbook 1 - Function Point (Get Customer)